Frequently asked questions

 Some people may qualify for a diagnosis but prefer to pay out of pocket so that there is no formal diagnosis being shared with a medical entity.
 Therefore, the option of paying without insurance is recommended if you desire a higher level of privacy and confidentiality.

 Sometimes clients do not have any mental health issues but find it helpful to discuss life issues with a therapist.
 An example of this is therapy for personal growth.
-In these cases an insurance company would deny services; therefore, we recommend that you pay privately.
+In these cases an insurance company would deny services and you would need to pay privately.

 Q. How long will therapy last?